Harsh7637/todo-list-api-springboot/Readme.md

 - Any cloud platform that supports Java applications

 For production deployment, consider switching to PostgreSQL and updating the JWT secret.

+## About This Project

+This project implements the [Todo List API challenge from roadmap.sh](https://roadmap.sh/projects/todo-list-api), which is designed to help developers practice building REST APIs with authentication and CRUD operations.

 ## Author